Tip #898: Make Hybrid Training Events Equitable and Engaging

 Now we have hybrid training events that have in-person and virtual participants.

 Classroom and virtual learning experiences are very different.
 It is true that small group discussions in the classroom can be duplicated in breakout rooms.
-However, there are constraints on how the virtual discussions can be debriefed.
-Large group discussions and polls need to be handled differently.
+However, there are constraints on how to debrief the virtual discussions.
+Large group discussions and polls require different handling.
 Chat is limited to virtual learning.
 And kinesthetic and hands on activities are, for the most part, limited to the classroom.

 As a result, we may need to assign different activities to the in-person and virtual participants.
 While we debrief them, it is likely that some of the participants will feel excluded and become disengaged.